-Today, Seed Savers Exchange preserves more than 25,000 endangered varieties at its 890-acre Heritage Farm, where visitors can hike on trails, tour gardens and buy heirloom seeds and garden gifts at the new visitors center.
+Today, Seed Savers Exchange preserves more than 25,000 endangered varieties at its 890-acre Heritage Farm, where visitors can hike on trails, tour gardens and buy heirloom seeds and garden gifts at the visitors center.

 The center's displays and the racks of colorful seed packets are eye candy for adventurous gardeners like Mary Lewman-Stork of Carroll, Iowa, who picks something new every year.

 This year, she grew fat snake gourds that grew off the trellis, hit the ground and started growing back up; next year, she plans to grow prehistoric-looking dinosaur gourds and bulé gourds that look like giant wart-covered apples.

 "I grow them just to amaze my friends," she said.
 "I like to keep them guessing about what I'm going to grow next."

 Megan Rutter of rural Canton has an heirloom apple and pear orchard and was at Seed Savers looking for melon seeds.
 She's a frequent visitor, she said.

 "It's addictive, seeds are addictive," she said.
 "The pictures are bad — I see them and say, 'Oh, I want to grow that.'"